Australia women's national soccer team: 2024–2025: Sermanni era 3

 On 1 August 2024, it was confirmed that Gustavsson's role as head coach would not be extended, following Australia's early exit from the Olympic Games which was to be the end of his contract.
-On 17 September, former Matilda's coach Tom Sermanni was appointed interim coach.
+On 17 September, former Matildas' coach Tom Sermanni was appointed interim coach.
 Football Australia's James Johnson announced six friendlies against four international teams: Switzerland, Germany, Brazil (two home games) and Chinese Taipei (two home games) from late October to early December.
 Matildas won their game against Germany, 1–2, their first victory against them since 2005.
 Both Australian goals were first-time scores for Kyra Cooney-Cross and Clare Hunt.
 The team lost both games against Brazil (3–1, 2–1), those friendlies against Brazil were sold out, extending the Matildas' sellout streak to 16 home games.
 Matildas won both games against Chinese Taipei (3–1, 6–0), with Australian first time goals by Bryleeh Henry, Leah Davidson, Natasha Prior and Sharn Freier.
 The second friendly against Chinese Taipei was Clare Polkinghorne's 169th and last for Australia signifying her retirement from playing.

 In late February 2025 the Matildas participated for their first time in the invitational SheBelieves Cup against the hosts United States and fellow visitors Colombia and Japan.
 They lost all three games to finish last of the four teams.
 Sermani observed "There are things to take away [from the SheBelieves Cup], but things to be asked by myself as head coach, but also by the players...
 Because ultimately, as a country, we've got to step up and start doing better at this level."
 In May 2025 he coached the Matildas for his 150th game in their 2-0 defeat of Argentina in a friendly in Melbourne.
 Sermanni's 151st and last game as coach was the second match against Argentina, which was held on 2 June in Canberra.
 Matildas won 4–1 including a brace by Amy Sayer.

 2025–present: Joe Montemurro era

 On 2 June 2025, Australian-born Joe Montemurro was officially announced as the new permanent head coach following a one-year stint at OL Lyonnes.
-Montemurro had previously coached women's teams at Arsenal, Juventus and Melbourne City.
-On 24 May 2024 he had coached A-Leagues All Stars Women in a friendly 0–1 loss against Womens Super League team, Arsenal, held in Melbourne.
+He had previously coached women's teams at Arsenal, Juventus and Melbourne City.
+On 24 May 2024 he had coached A-Leagues All Stars Women in a friendly 0–1 loss against Women's Super League team, Arsenal, held in Melbourne.
 Both sides had current Matildas.
+During the latter half of 2025, Montemurro coached them for eight friendly matches, they won five games (including 5-0 against New Zealand) and lost two (including 0–3 against England).